warnotte/NoobSynth3/PROJECT_NOTES.md

 - Mini sequencer is enabled by default in presets.
 - Lab Panel is kept out of the signal chain (for testing only).
 - VCV Rack-style UI with compact spacing and eurorack aesthetic.
+- Unified CSS in `src/styles.css` (single source of truth for all styling).
 - Scope module uses efficient canvas rendering with mode-specific visualization (only active mode runs).

 ## TODO (short list)